torvalds/linux/Documentation/scsi/BusLogic.rst

 hardware configuration.

-Mylex has been an excellent company to work with and I highly recommend their products to the Linux community.
+Mylex has been an excellent company to work with and I highly recommend their products to the GNU/Linux community.
 In November 1995, I was offered the opportunity to become a beta test site for their latest MultiMaster product, the BT-948 PCI Ultra SCSI Host Adapter, and then again for the BT-958 PCI Wide Ultra SCSI Host Adapter in January 1996.
-This was mutually beneficial since Mylex received a degree and kind of testing that their own testing group cannot readily achieve, and the Linux community has available high performance host adapters that have been well tested with Linux even before being brought to market.
-This relationship has also given me the opportunity to interact directly with their technical staff, to understand more about the internal workings of their products, and in turn to educate them about the needs and potential of the Linux community.
+This was mutually beneficial since Mylex received a degree and kind of testing that their own testing group cannot readily achieve, and the GNU/Linux community has available high performance host adapters that have been well tested with GNU/Linux even before being brought to market.
+This relationship has also given me the opportunity to interact directly with their technical staff, to understand more about the internal workings of their products, and in turn to educate them about the needs and potential of the GNU/Linux community.

-More recently, Mylex has reaffirmed the company's interest in supporting the Linux community, and I am now working on a Linux driver for the DAC960 PCI RAID Controllers.
+More recently, Mylex has reaffirmed the company's interest in supporting the GNU/Linux community, and I am now working on a GNU/Linux driver for the DAC960 PCI RAID Controllers.
 Mylex's interest and support is greatly appreciated.

-Unlike some other vendors, if you contact Mylex Technical Support with a problem and are running Linux, they will not tell you that your use of their products is unsupported.
+Unlike some other vendors, if you contact Mylex Technical Support with a problem and are running GNU/Linux, they will not tell you that your use of their products is unsupported.
 Their latest product marketing literature even states "Mylex SCSI host adapters are compatible with all major operating systems
 including: ...
-Linux ...".
+GNU/Linux ...".

 Mylex Corporation is located at 34551 Ardenwood Blvd., Fremont, California 94555, USA and can be reached at 510/796-6100 or on the World Wide Web at